peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 <b>Returns:</b>

-A list of the parameters contained in this media type object.
+A list of the parameters contained in this media type object; the names of each parameter appear in an undefined order.
 NOTE: Previous versions erroneously stated that the list will be sorted by name.
 In fact, the names will not be guaranteed to appear in any particular order; this is at least the case in version 0.10.0.

 ### SubType